NeKoRoSYS/NeKONTROLLER/README.md

-# (NKRsys-MIH) NeKoRoSYS's Mobile Input Handling
+# NeKONTROLLER for Unity
-An open-source project dedicated to providing mobile game developers a quick headstart on setting up mobile/touch controls for their Unity game.
+An open-source project dedicated to providing Unity game developers a quick headstart on setting up inputs and controls for their Unity game.

 <br>